Feb 3, 2020 First of all, there are VERY distinct differences between autism spectrum disorder and a child who has a speech delay.

-Any professional who diagnoses your child, will know the difference and won’t just give a diagnosis to give a diagnosis.
-Secondly, if you are concerned about a speech delay, you should be taking your child to see a speech-language pathologist (SLP).
+Any professional who examines your child will know the difference between autism and speech delay, and won’t just give a diagnosis to give a diagnosis.
+Secondly, if you are concerned about a speech delay or autism spectrum disorder, you should take your child to see a speech-language pathologist (SLP).

 From my professional experience and from what studies have shown, it is very important that if you feel like your child is showing signs/symptoms from either list, then it’s important to see the appropriate medical professionals to get an accurate diagnosis.
 I will, for the purpose of this blog, go through both diagnoses and their signs/symptoms.

 Speech Blubs App for Kids with Speech Delay

 Speech Blubs is a language therapy app with more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.